gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 But it doesn't have to be this way!
 Workers have the potential power to change this dynamic and to force the businesses they work for to take their best interests into consideration too.
-This is because in every industry, every business, it's always their labor that is the source of all the owners' profits.
+This is because in every industry, every business, it's always their labour that is the source of all the owners' profits. **When it comes down to it, it's owners who need the workers, not the other way around.** Isolated from each other, workers are completely vulnerable to the whims of management, as they are devalued and reduced to having to beg for better conditions — but united and organized, workers can build the leverage to actually negotiate with management from a position of power. **Unionizing is the only way to tip the balance in the other direction** and create a better game industry for all workers!

-**When it comes down to it, it's owners who need the workers, not the other way around.** Isolated from each other, workers are completely vulnerable to the whims of management, as they are devalued and reduced to having to beg for better conditions — but united and organized, workers can build the leverage to actually negotiate with management from a position of power. **Unionizing is the only way to tip the balance in the other direction** and create a better game industry for all workers!
+Beyond this, **we can also imagine an entirely different way of structuring the industry** — one that would not fundamentally rely on the exploitation of workers for the benefit of shareholders.
+This is where worker cooperatives come

-Beyond this, **we can also imagine a different way to structure the industry**, one that would not fundamentally rely on the exploitation of workers for the benefit of shareholders.
-This is where worker cooperatives come in: businesses with no external shareholders that are entirely and collectively owned by all the workers who work there themselves, allowing them to earn the full benefit of their labour.
-Check page X for more info on worker cooperatives.
+in: these are businesses with no external shareholders that are entirely and collectively owned by all the workers who work there themselves, allowing them to earn the full benefit of their labour.
+(Check the section on worker co-ops later in the zine!)

 ## How gamer rage is harnessed to discipline workers